mikeybellissimo/LoRA-MPT/README.md

 ## Setup

+Ensure you are using either Linux or WSL for Windows.
+Mac might work as well but I don't have one to test it, but Bitsandbytes won't definitely won't run for Windows.

-To use as a library in another project/directory simply:
+To use as a library in another project/directory simply clone the repo, navigate to the folder and run:
 ```
 pip install -e ./
 ```

-or if you want to build a project within this directly just do a git clone and modify the files in the src folder.
+or if you want to build a project within this directly just do a git clone and run and (if needed) modify the files in the src folder.

 ## Fine Tuning